 What about my children?
 Do they come into the worship service with me?
 Programs are provided for children up to grade 5 during the worship service.
 Parents can relax and fully appreciate the primary worship service while knowing that their children are receiving high levels of care and attention.

-- Childcare for children under age 3 is available from the beginning of the service until communion when parents are asked to pick up their children in the nursery.
+Childcare for children ages 5 and under is available from the beginning of the service until communion when parents are asked to pick up their children in the classroom.